FIU HONORS COLLEGE

 The following required text course materials may be purchased in either print or e-book format.
 Films are available at either FIU Libraries or Miami-Dade County Public Libraries.

-Course Calendar is online.
-Students will be provided with a link to calendar.
+The Course Calendar is online.
+Students will be provided with a link to the calendar.

 MIAMI AS TEXT